The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 What Happens During a Chronic Stress Response?

-If there are further activations (triggers), your body may enter freeze and shutdown states marked by a decrease in digestion, brain fog and memory issues; and you feel exhausted and true rest feels impossible.
+If there are further activations (triggers), your body may enter freeze states marked by a decrease in heart rate and digestion, brain fog and memory issues; and you feel exhausted and true rest feels impossible.
 You may experience dizziness and an increase in your pain threshold.
 There can be all kinds of seemingly unrelated symptoms.
 You may have ringing in your ears and changes to your eyesight.
 You may feel numb and hopeless.

-You can get stuck feeling like you're constantly on high alert, or in a complete shutdown, disconnected from your emotions and stressors, or flip back and forth between these states frequently, and experience a range of complex symptoms.
+You can feel like you're constantly on high alert, or in a freeze, disconnected from your emotions and stressors, or flip back and forth between these states frequently, and experience a range of complex symptoms.
+These states come with symptoms and pain that are very real.
+Changes are happening on a physiological and cellular level.
 The symptoms/pain may stay the same or move, or be triggered by certain activities.

-I made a map to help navigate through these confusing sensations and experiences.
+I made a map to help navigate through these confusing sensations and states.

-For neurodivergent folks, this cycle may be even more pronounced due to our heightened sensitivity to our environment, hyper-connected brains, and our unique safety needs.
+For neurodivergent folks, this cycle may be even more pronounced due to our hyper-connected brains and our unique safety needs in our bodies.
+We often have complex co-occuring conditions like POTS, MCAS, and EDS.
 Black, Indigenous, and People of Colour (BIPOC) and LGBTQIA2S+ communities often experience additional layers of distress, stemming from systemic oppression and the challenges of living in a dominant culture that doesn’t always feel safe for them.

 How Can We Heal and Recover?